-Remove the sirloin steak from the fridge 20 minutes before you are ready to cook it; lightly season with salt and pepper on each side and let rest.
-Slice steak into thin slices; lightly season slices with salt and pepper on each side.
+- Remove the sirloin steak from the fridge 20 minutes before you are ready to cook it; lightly season with salt and pepper on each side and let rest.
+Slice the seasoned steak into thin slices, across the grain.

 Beef, It’s What’s for Dinner:

 Here’s a delicious ground beef recipe that is a weeknight go-to recipe for my family: Asian Beef Bowls.
 We love all the Asian flavor profiles and how beautiful this dish looks before you dive in.

 Please feel free to leave us a comment here – we love hearing from our readers and followers!
 If you don’t hear back from us shortly, please know that it’s likely because we didn’t see your comment.
 You can email us here anytime: ChefAlli@ChefAlli.com

 This recipe was shared on The Country Cook/Weekend Potluck.